 - Fragmin (dalteparin)

-Vitamin E, ibuprofen (Advil), naprosyn (Alene), and other nonsteroidal anti-inflammatory medications (NSAIDS) can also thin the blood and make this problem worse.
+Vitamin E, fish oil, ibuprofen (Advil), naprosyn (Alene), and other nonsteroidal anti-inflammatory medications (NSAIDS) can also thin the blood and make this problem worse.

 So finally, what can be done about the bruising & thin skin?

 It is nearly impossible to reverse the effects of aging and ultraviolet light on the skin, but there are some steps you can take to help the issues you’re experiencing.

 First, start to more aggressively protect yourself from the sun and other sources of UV light (tanning beds, etc.) right now!
 More UV light means more thinned skin and more issues.